-- Scripture emphasizes Sabbath and rest.
+- The scripture places great importance on observing the Sabbath and taking the time to rest.
 It’s a gift from God.
 In fact, Adam and Eve’s first day was Sabbath.
 They rested before they got to work.

 God built us for a rhythm of work, so build rest into your life.
 Specifically, build a rhythm of work and rest in your life on a daily and weekly basis.

 Choose Your Actions

 Choose one or more of the following: